A Nationally Accredited Health Department Since 2017

 • Mpox vaccine continues to be recommended for people with risk factors for mpox.

-• Those who receive mpox vaccine should receive two doses
+• Those who receive mpox vaccine should receive two doses.
+The second dose should be given 4 weeks after the first dose.

-• People who have traveled to the Democratic Republic of the Congo that develop new, unexplained skin rash (lesions on any part of the body) with or without fever and chills should avoid contact with others and should seek medical care immediately.
+• People who have traveled to the Democratic Republic of the Congo or any of its neighboring countries (ROC, CAR, Rwanda, Burundi, Uganda, Zambia, Angola, Tanzania, and South Sudan) in the previous 21 days that develop new, unexplained skin rash (lesions on any part of the body) with or without fever and chills should avoid contact with others and should seek medical care immediately.

 MPOX vaccine is available at WCHD for those 18 years and older who:

-• Have had close contact with someone who has MPV
+• Have had close contact with someone who has mpox

 • Are a man who has sex with men (MSM) gay, bisexual, transgender, or nonbinary